KQM-git/TCL/docs/combat-mechanics/damage/damage-formula.md

 The damage dealt by weapon and ability procs when they trigger, such as Prototype Archaic or Xiangling's constellation 2.
 This is dealt as a separate instance of damage from the attack that triggered it.

 To calculate this damage, substitute the proc percentage (e.g. 240% for Prototype Archaic R1) for Talent in the damage formula.
-Note that weapon proc effects always deal Physical damage, and are therefore affected by Physical damage bonuses and Physical resistance, even if an elemental attack is used to trigger them.
+Note that weapon proc effects always deal Physical damage, and are therefore affected by Physical damage bonuses and Physical resistance, even if an Elemental attack is used to trigger them.

 ### Proc Damage Sources